Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: Abstract

 \section{Abstract}

-The two narrow mesons $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, assigned to be the $(0^{+}, 1^{+})$ chiral partners of the $D_{s}$ and $D_{s}^{*}$ doublet in heavy quark spin symmetry, are studied within the framework of heavy hadron chiral perturbation theory.
-Using the available experimental data of the nonstrange partners, the chiral symmetry-breaking coupling constants in the next-to-leading order in $1/\Lambda_{\chi}$ are estimated by minimizing $\chi^{2}$.
-Through $\eta-\pi^{0}$ mixing we calculate their single-pion decay widths, which are consistent with the experimental constraints and comparable with other theoretical predictions.
-The chiral-symmetry corrections to the decay widths are significant.
-Implications and predictions for the corresponding beauty mesons are provided.
+The strong decays of two narrow mesons $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$ are studied within the framework of heavy hadron chiral perturbation theory.
+Up to next-to-leading order in $1/\Lambda_{\chi}$, by a fit to the experimental widths of their nonstrange partners, the chiral symmetry-breaking coupling constants are extracted.
+The single-pion decay widths are estimated to be $\Gamma(D_{s0}^{*}(2317)\to D_{s}^{+}\pi^{0})=9.2\pm2.3$ KeV and $\Gamma(D_{s1}^{'}(2460)\to D_{s}^{*+}\pi^{0})=9.0\pm2.1$ KeV, respectively, which are consistent with the experimental constraints and comparable with other theoretical predictions.
+The numerical analysis shows that chiral-symmetry corrections to the decay widths are significant.
+Applications and predictions for the corresponding beauty mesons are also provided.